 Treatment Recovery Time and Disruption

 Laser recovery is more variable.
-Non-ablative treatments have minimal downtime, while ablative lasers can involve redness, peeling, and swelling that lasts over a week.
+Non-ablative treatments have minimal downtime, whereas ablative lasers can cause redness, peeling, and swelling that may last over a week.
 Some lasers also increase light sensitivity for several weeks.
 If you have an event or work commitment, Tixel usually fits better into tighter timelines.

 Skin Types and Safety Considerations